rust-lang/rfcs/text/0000-macros-1.2.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

-* Terminology: *function-like procedural macro* is a mouthful.
-  Is *function procedural macro* an acceptable approximation?
-  *Functional procedural macro*?

 * In the example above, RFC 1566 [suggests] that the input to `foo` would be the same for all three calls: such that `input.to_string() == "..."`,